 Kate Guzy has been clogging since she was 16 years old.
 She quickly found that clogging was her passion and wanted to share it with others, so she became a Certified Instructor through the Florida Clogging Council’s Certification Process.
 She has participated in seven clogging groups: two from Florida, one from New York and most recently four in North Carolina.
 She instructs and competes in workshops and competitions across the Southeast.
 She is a member of the American Clogging Hall of Fame (ACHF) and the National Clogging Organization, Inc. (C.L.O.G.)
 Kate is also an active participant in the North Carolina Clogging Association and is the Founder of the UNC-Asheville Bulldog Stompers (est. 1998).

 Nationally certified In 2002, Kate began the process of a National Teaching Certification program through C.L.O.G., The National Clogging Organization, Inc. Through them, she has received her Clogging Education Certificate and has tested out and received her National Certified Clogging Instructor (CCI) designation in November 2005.
 She is also a Nationally Certified Clogging Judge and travels on weekends to various competitions across the Southeast.

 Kate was born in Rochester, New York, but moved to North Palm Beach, Florida at 10 years of age.
 She decided to remain in Asheville, North Carolina after completing college at UNC-Asheville in May 2002.
-She now works for CarePartners (a coalition of Healthcare Providers) which is part of Mission Health System in the Information Systems Department as a Computer Programmer.
+She works for CarePartners/Mission Health/HCA in the facility ITG Department as a Computer Programmer.
 Kate and her husband, Andy, have two children.